Akuli/jou/CONTRIBUTING.md

     This is fine because the operating system will free the memory anyway, but `valgrind` would see it as many memory leaks.
 - Valgrinding is slow.
-Most tests are about compiler errors, and `make valgrind` would take several minutes if they weren't skipped.
+Most tests are about compiler errors, and valgrinding would take several minutes if they weren't skipped.
 - Most problems in error message code are spotted by non-valgrinded tests.

 There are also a few other ways to run the tests.